1 - Getting Started

 The CDM Server provides an embedded LDAPS ID-Provider which enables LDAPS connections to e.g. a Company’s LDAP server.
 The connection(s) to the LDAP are established using a connection pool which needs an LDAP user account to connect.

-This LDAP connection account is used for every query from CDM-Server to the configured LDAP independent from the rights of the authenticated user.
+This LDAP connection account is used for every query from CDM-Server to the configured LDAP independent of the rights of the authenticated user.
 This means all queries are executed on LDAP with the LDAP permissions of the configured Connection Pool user.

 CDM Server only needs the permissions to read users and groups in sub nodes under one parent node which are relevant to be used in CDM Server workflows.